leventemo/eeieeioh/README.md

 Contents Component
 - [ ] filter doesn't pick up the inserted word "new!" as it is bc `this.dataSource.filter` filters `dataSource`, not the rendered table
-- [ ] feed number of pages dynamically, so there's no need to reset "all hits" manually when number grows
 - [ ] feed array from all diff activity-arrays and delete `contentsarray.json` (double data)

 Escape Room Component